Keeping abreast of conversion optimization trends and technologies

 Know More

-Authorized Capital
+Authorised Capital

 Authorised capital refers to the maximum amount of capital a company is legally permitted to issue in the form of shares, representing the limit of financial resources it can raise from shareholders.